 About Joseph Halloum

-Joseph represents public and private companies and private equity sponsors in a wide range of significant transactions, corporate governance issues and securities law matters, including M&A, private equity investments, strategic sales and joint ventures, domestic and cross-border transactions, IPOs and SPAC transactions, debt and equity financings, and SEC reporting and compliance issues.
-Joseph also regularly advises boards of directors and management with governance and fiduciary duty matters, activist investor situations, takeover preparedness and investor relations, media and PR matters.
+Joseph represents financial sponsors and public and private companies in a wide range of significant transactions, corporate governance issues and securities law matters.
+He regularly advises boards of directors, management teams, and sponsors and their investment professionals on M&A tactics, governance and fiduciary duty matters, regulatory compliance, investigations, activism, and media and PR matters.

 Joseph is the Founder and Co-Chair of the GC Executive Fellowship Program launched in partnership with Berkeley Law.
 The program brings together select Bay Area general counsel from leading technology and life sciences companies and private equity firms to network with their peers and discuss emerging business and legal issues.

 Supplementing his active involvement advancing a variety of programs at Berkeley Law and the Berkeley Haas School of Business, Joseph founded and oversees the Emma and Joseph H. Halloum Business Competition and Negotiation Competition.
 The Business Competition is the first and only one in the nation to combine the disciplines of a university's law school and graduate business school in a negotiation case competition.
 The Negotiation Competition is an internal honors competition at Berkeley Law which aims to develop corporate law negotiation skills for first-year law students.

 - CVC Capital on various matters, including its $470 million minority investment in Aleph Holding and subsequent IPO plans.